UCL winner Achraf Hakimi reportedly dating ex-wife of his former PSG teammate

 - Renowned Argentine journalist Yanina Latorre claims Wanda is romantically linked to PSG star Achraf Hakimi, Icardi’s former teammate

-- Neither Wanda nor Hakimi have confirmed or denied the claims as Wanda returns to Milan without a word
+- Neither Wanda nor Hakimi has confirmed or denied the claims as Wanda returns to Milan without a word

-Media mogul, influencer, and ex-wife of Mauro Icardi, Wanda Nara, has ignited a firestorm of speculation after being romantically linked to none other than Achraf Hakimi.
+Media mogul, influencer, and ex-wife of Mauro Icardi, Wanda Nara, has ignited a firestorm of speculation after being romantically linked to Achraf Hakimi.

 The Moroccan right-back played an influential role, leading Paris Saint-Germain to their first-ever Champions League final as Luis Enrique's team dominated Inter Milan 5-0 on May 31, 2025.